 The following books on living with Parkinson’s will help you understand the disease better and what people suffering from the disease have to go through.

-Top 8 Parkinson Disease Books In 2022
+Top 8 Parkinson’s Disease Books In 2024

-One of the best books on Parkinson’s disease that you need to read in 2022 is A Parkinson’s Primer.
+One of the best books on Parkinson’s disease that you need to read in 2024 is A Parkinson’s Primer.
 It covers the journey of John Vine who was diagnosed with Parkinson’s in 2004.

-The book tells the story about the lawyer as he learns more about the disease through the years.
+The book tells the story of the lawyer as he learns more about the disease through the years.
 He shared his experience to help people get a glimpse into what it is like for someone to live with Parkinson’s and how it affects their families.

 The book has received amazing reviews from ABC News, Eric Holder, a former U.S. Attorney General, and Cookie Roberts, an NPR political commentator.